PerseusRealDeal/ConsolePerseusLogger/APPROBATION.md

-# Approbation Matrix / ConsolePerseusLogger
+# Approbation Matrix / ConsolePerseusLogger v0.1.0

+> Only GitHub CI build & tests status used to approve.

 ## macOS